blimJS/Samsung-development-guide/README.md

 ```

 [TVInputDevice API.](https://www.samsungdforum.com/tizenapiguide/tizen3331/index.html)

 [More on _privileges_ here.](https://www.samsungdforum.com/TizenGuide/tizen3431/index.html)

 ####APIs for VOD Service App
 1. There are two ways to play VODs on an app.
-One way is using video tag which is a HTML5 standard element.
-And another way is using webapis.avplay which is product APIs supported by Samsung Tizen TV.
-The followings are explanations about two ways and other functions to helpfully use in VODs service apps.
+One way is using the video tag, which is an HTML5 standard element.
+And the other way is by using __webapis.avplay__ which is an API supported by Samsung Tizen TV.
+More details bellow:

-2.1 __Video Tag__: Video tag makes VODs playing easy by a HTML5 standard element.
+  1.1. __Video Tag__: Video tag makes VODs playing easy by a HTML5 standard element.
 If you can enough develop by using only it, we recommend using it rather than webapis.avplay

-2.2 __webapis.avplay__: The following is the list to be difficult or not supported by video tag.
+  1.2. __webapis.avplay__: The following is the list to be difficult or not supported by video tag.
 When you use these technologies, you can use webapi.avplay.

-*DRM(Digital Rights Management)
+* DRM(Digital Rights Management)
 * HLS(HTTP Live Streaming)
 * DASH(Dynamic Adaptive Streaming over HTTP)
 * Smooth Streaming